The Real Uganda Official Fact Sheet

 53. The electricity can go out at any time for 4 to 24 hours.
 We call it load shedding.

-54. We’ll collect you from the airport on any flight – book the flight that works best for you.
+54. The Real Uganda will collect you from the airport on any flight – book the flight that works best for you.
 Try to arrive on or around the 1st or 15th of the month.
 Here’s our handy guide to flying into Entebbe, Uganda.

 55. Red Chili has a great budget safari to Murchison Falls.